OxfordSemantic/AdvancedWorkshop/3_3-PropertyPaths/3_3-PropertyPaths.md

 Rules can do this vastly more efficiently and are able to encode more complex patterns that constrain the hops between chain links.

-To do this, we need to apply a technique called recursion.
+To do this, we need to apply a technique called Recursion.

 <br>
 <br>